Take the First Step Toward Your HVAC Career Now!

 This challenging field offers extensive opportunities for any hard-working, intelligent person with the desire to climb the career ladder in an essential and growing field.
 Certified HVAC technicians trained through accredited HVAC programs have an advantage in the hiring pool.

-The average annual pay for HVAC technicians in 2022 was $57,460, and some earned much more than that.
-The top 10% reportedly earned $82,630 (bls.gov).
+The average annual pay for HVAC technicians in 2023 was $59,620.
+The top 10% reportedly earned $84,250 or more (bls.gov).
 Certification can increase your earning potential.

 Reference: BLS